 Please do not use electronics (laptops, tablets, phones) during lectures.
 But please bring laptops to the Thursday discussion sections, as there will be in-class coding and analysis.
-See here and here on why I institute this policy.
-(I'm happy to make exceptions in special circumstances.)
+See here and here on why we institute this policy.
+(We're happy to make exceptions in special circumstances.)

 Camelia Simoiu (TA) (email)

 Discussion Section: Thursdays @ 3:00 PM - 4:20 PM in STLC 114